alabiibrahim/Real_Time_Fraud_Detection_System/README.md

 **Pipeline, Kafka streaming (Step 1):**

 I built a real time data streaming pipeline using **Apache Kafka** that runs inside a docker container.
 The pipeline reads 6m+ transactions from a CSV file and streams them as live JSON events.
 It imitates a real babnk transaction feeds.
+The data is being sent in batches (100,000 rows).

 **XG-Boost classifier & SHAP (Step 2):**